 A combined lecture and laboratory course covering electricity, magnetism, and optics.
 This is a calculus-based course primarily for students of engineering, science or mathematics.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Prerequisite: MAT 1623 and PHY 2514 with a "C" or better.
 (3 hours lecture, 2 hours lab.)
 (4 semester hours credit)

 POLITICAL SCIENCE

 PSC 1113 AMERICAN NATIONAL GOVERNMENT

-Survey of the organizations, political aspects, and basis of national government.
+Survey of the foundations, institutions, and political aspects of American national government.
 (3 semester hours credit)

 PSC 1123 AMERICAN STATE AND LOCAL GOVERNMENT